by Founder, Whitney Wright

 For me, working with Luke has undoubtably been one of the best & most surprising perks of our relationship.
 The ability to grasp what it takes to be a business owner on a daily basis is understood.
 But beyond that, we can create together.
 We can’t help but spend our time idea-ing and we work alongside each other to bring those ideas into reality.
 It’s a challenge, but the most fun!
 We have added two more little boys to our family, and a dog (also a male) because we wanted to challenge ourselves just a bit more.
 And yes, your calculations are correct.
 It’s me and 6 males in my house.
 Send help.
 Preferably in the form of candles.
 We aren’t there yet, but I hear there are some fragrant years ahead.

 The Bel Kai jewelry studio is now located in MudLOVE headquarters in downtown Warsaw, IN.
 I work in our studio part-time and work in the pockets of time that I find myself free at home, but most of my time at home is spent with our 4 boys.
 Field trips, class parties, play-doh sessions & park play keep me from working full time until we have all four in school and I am most thankful for this flexibility.

 Whew!
 If you’ve read this far, you’re like me and love a good story too.
 We must be kindred spirits.
-Can we send you a necklace?
-Not even kidding!
-Click here, fill out our form and we’ll send you one of your choice right away.
+Can I send you a necklace?
+I’m serious!
+Click here, send us your info and I’ll send you one of my favorites and best-sellers.
+Thanks friend!